Tibet Travel Weather & Packing Guide (2026 Edition) | CITS

 The average temperature of Lhasa in summer is suitable for traveling.The beautiful view of Lhasa in June, July and August.

-• Temperature: 10°C to 25°C.Days are sunny and pleasantly cool, while nights can be chilly and breezy.
+• Temperature: 10°C to 25°C.Days are cool with strong sunlight, while nights can be chilly and windy.

 Tibet is a beautiful place to visit in the fall.
 The temperature is a little cold in the fall, but still suitable for traveling.